 The Showplace Icon theaters at Roosevelt Collection is one of the few first-run movie venues in downtown Chicago.
 The lounge bar gets busy in the evening and has food available.

 Signs announcing a pending lease with a sushi restaurant and a “fun Mexican” restaurant have been on-site at Roosevelt Collection for some time.
 Reminder: a sign is not a restaurant.
-Chica Loca, for example, was announced a year ago and had yet to open by early November of 2013.
+Chica Loca, for example, was announced three years ago and did not open.

 The South Loop has under-rated dining and nightlife scenes, with scores of options.
 Very few of them are accessible in less than a 10-minute walk from Roosevelt Collection.